vscv/AllYouNeedToKnowAboutX/ALL_3D_Objects.md

 1. ImageJ : [Descriptor-based registration (2d/3d)](https://imagej.net/plugins/descriptor-based-registration-2d-3d)

-I uploaded two HowTos to YouTube that illustrate the basic usage of the plugin, which makes use of the algorithms implemented in BigStitcher.
+Two `HowTos` to YouTube that illustrate the basic usage of the plugin, which makes use of the algorithms implemented in BigStitcher.

 Video 1: [Using the Descriptor-based Registration and automate it through macro-recording](https://www.youtube.com/watch?v=SKW1xwhsxdo)